Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 Green software principles offer a practical framework to reduce carbon footprint without redoing architecture.
 Most techniques also reduce operational costs, making the business case tangible beyond pure sustainability.
 Starting small — audit, identify quick wins, integrate culture — is the realistic path.
 Perfection isn’t required; consistency is.
-With growing European regulation and expanding ESG awareness, adopting these principles now is clear-return investment, not future optional.
+With growing European regulation and expanding ESG awareness, adopting these principles now is clear-return investment.